 Here’s a look at the pitchers with the largest ERA minus FIP among ERA qualifiers entering Wednesday:

-In case you’re wondering, Lance Lynn of the Cardinals has received the most help from his defense with a MLB-best -1.65 difference between FIP and ERA.
+In case you’re wondering, Lance Lynn of the Cardinals has received the most help from his defense with an MLB-best -1.65 difference between FIP and ERA.
 Washington’s Gio Gonzalez (-1.49) and Minnesota’s Ervin Santana (-1.28) are also high on those rankings.

 It’s quite an indictment that the Giants are not only a team with two pitchers among baseball’s top five in ERA-FIP, but that Samardzija and Moore top those ominous rankings.
 Moore (4-13, 5.49 ERA) had hoped to build this season on his performance in Game 4 of the National League Division Series when he held the eventual champion Cubs to one earned run over eight innings.
 Instead, he’s already reached a career high in defeats and is on pace to finish with the highest ERA of his seven seasons.

 San Francisco’s defense doesn’t seem that bad on the surface, ranking eighth in MLB with a .986 fielding percentage, but that doesn’t account for other plays they aren’t making.
 STATS’ Clean Fielding Percentage helps us get a handle on this as it accounts for not only plays in which the team is charged for an error but also aspects of that play and others that aren’t ‘clean’ even though it may not be an error.
-Using this criteria, the Giants fall far from their fielding percentage perch down to 19th in Clean Fielding Percentage heading into the week:
+Using these criteria, the Giants fall far from their fielding percentage perch down to 19th in Clean Fielding Percentage heading into the week:

 It doesn’t take long to find an example of San Francisco’s sloppy play using STATS Video Solution – baseball analysis software that includes TVTI video capture, compression, video routing software and video playback.
 With this tool, even an amateur scout can breakdown every curveball a pitcher has thrown, watch every time a batter has grounded out this season or analyze batter vs. pitcher matchups customized by specific game situation, pitch type, pitch velocity or hit result: